 Colin Dembovsky: So there’s, there’s some features I’d like to see in actions before I recommend it as a deployment tool.
 Things like environments and multi environment values for your variables and so on.
 So, approvals, these sorts of things are exist in Azure pipelines but are still in development in, in GitHub actions.
 So, I think the best of both is to really use GitHub for your source control and for the security scanning and for CI to use actions for CI and then to use Azure pipelines for your deployment, use Azure boards for your portfolio management, and then really either packages, Azure packages or GitHub packages for package management.
 So, I think at this point in time, our recommendation really is to kind of use the best of both as things evolve in GitHub.
 So, it’ll be interesting to see how GitHub evolves in the product planning space and in the CD space.
 So, that recommendation may change over time, but I think that’s where we as 10th Magnitude, I think that’s our recommendation currently is to use the best of both, have your source code and GitHub and your, your a CI and GitHub, have CD and in Azure pipelines.
 And that would probably be our recommendation.

 Ira Bell: So, with that, I think we can conclude for today.
-I just wanted to thank you calling every time you come on the show, I always learn something.
+I just wanted to thank you, Colin.
+Every time you come on the show, I always learn something.
 And so for that I’m thankful and it’s a pleasure to work with you as always.
 So, thank you, sir.

 Colin Dembovsky: Thanks, Ira.
 It’s been a pleasure.